electron/electron/docs/tutorial/snapcraft-guide.md

 2) Using an already created `.deb` package
 3) Using [`electron-forge`](electron-forge) or
-   [`electron-builder`](electron-builder), both tools that come with `snap` support out of the box (not further documented here, please see those frameworks for further guidance)
+   [`electron-builder`](electron-builder), both tools that come with `snap` support out of the box.
+This is the easiest option.

 In all cases, you will need to have the `snapcraft` tool installed.
 We recommend building on Ubuntu 16.04 (or the current LTS).